inovex/scrumlr.io/docs/src/content/docs/dev/Frontend/architecture.md

     config --> socket
 ```

-The dotted arrow is the part that matters.
+Pay special attention to the dotted arrow.
 Components dispatch thunks, thunks call REST, and the resulting state change
 arrives back **over the WebSocket** as a separate action.
-State is not updated by the thunk that caused the change.
-See
-[State & Realtime](/docs/src/content/docs/dev/frontend/state-management.md) for why, and what it means for the code you write.
+State is not updated by the thunk that caused the change, a thunk that writes to a board does not touch the store.
+An action is dispatched and a reducer is run only after the server pushes the state change to every connected client over the WebSocket.
+The reason for this architecture is that by forcing state updates to happen exclusively via WebSocket events, the app treats local edits and remote edits identically (broadcasting them to everyone rather than applying them locally first).
+This ensures the seamless, real-time collaboration the application is built to deliver.

 ## Entry point